French government hardens stance against Carrefour takeover | Business

 Another source with knowledge of the matter said it was too early to say the deal would not go through.
 The French government spoke out in 2005 to protect French big business amid rumors that Danone might receive a takeover bid from PepsiCo Inc.

-Couche-Tard on Wednesday made a non-binding 20 euros per share offer for the French grocery group, largely in cash.
+Couche-Tard made a non-binding offer on Wednesday for the French grocery group, largely in cash.
 A source familiar with the discussions told Reuters that 20 euros per share was not enough but was a starting point for discussions.
 Initial contact between the two companies came at the end of last year and Couche-Tard sent its first letter in early January, the source said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)